Monday, August 13, 2012

 Alta Gracia is considered a "Pueblo" or a small country town.
 Like Kansas (or Smallville if you're into Superman).

-There's a church in Alta Gracia that was founded in the early 1500's.
-It is a historical site.
+There's a historical church in Alta Gracia that was founded in the early 1500's.
 If you visit there, you'll notice that the architecture, including the wooden doors to the church has remained untouched, even after several centuries.
 I am not a church going person, but I was impressed by how ancient the building was.
 One of my cousins was actually baptized in this church.

 There are a couple of street vendors near the church grounds as well as stores, restaurants, and ice cream parlors, but most of them had shut down for the afternoon for the "siesta," the period where most places close and nothing happens until around 5 p.m.
 But there was a park right by the church too, where families go to relax and enjoy a picnic.
 And that's exactly what we did.